bmcal2005/pdf-merger-application/README.md

 ## Features
 - Upload multiple PDFs through a clean web interface
 - Download a single merged PDF
-- No upload limits or paywalls — runs locally!
+- No upload limits or paywalls AND it runs locally!

 ## Tech Stack
 - **Frontend**: HTML5, basic CSS